g-lalevee/apigee-envselector/README.md

 Targeting a group of environments, envselector dynamically select in which attached environment to deploy your proxies.

-3 strategies allow you to select the target environment:
+2 strategies allow you to select the target environment:

 - fill-first: deploy up to 50 proxies in the first environment, then move to the next one
 - spread-out: deploy proxies uniformly to all environment in the given environment group

-- update: retrieve the environment in which the latest given proxy release was deployed
+If you add --proxy option, envselector will try first to retrieve the environment in which the latest given proxy release was deployed, to reuse this environment.

 ---
 **Notes**